isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ### <a name="Rc-interface"></a> C.3: Represent the distinction between an interface and an implementation using a class

-**Reason**: an explicit distinction between interface and implementation improves readability and simplifies maintenance.
+**Reason**: An explicit distinction between interface and implementation improves readability and simplifies maintenance.

 **Example**: